sebastianchc/holbertonschool-zero_day/0x02-vi/README.md

 <h1>Vi</h1>
-In this project we will learn to use Vi, a text editor.
+In this project we will learn to use Vi, a text editor..